-Figures 3.6 and 3.7 indicate tropical sawnwood trade trends by major supplying and importing country.
+Figures 3.6 and 3.7 indicate tropical sawnwood trade trends by major supplying and importing countries.
 The major trends are as follows:

-A significant drop in sawnwood import demand occurred in 2009, particularly in the EU where imports reached record low levels in 2009 and have remained in a slump to date.
-The effects of the crisis have been uneven across Member States and are discussed in more detail in section 4.2.

-- Much of the tropical sawnwood trade is within the Asian region, with China and Thailand the major importers, and Thailand, Malaysia, Indonesia and Laos (not an ITTO member) the major exporters.
+- A significant drop in sawnwood import demand occurred in 2009, particularly in the EU where imports reached record low levels in 2009 and have remained in a slump to date.
+The effects of the crisis have been uneven across the EU and are discussed in more detail in chapter 4. - Much of the tropical sawnwood trade is within the Asian region, with China and Thailand the major importers, and Thailand, Malaysia, Indonesia and Laos (not an ITTO member) the major exporters.
 (Thailand imports structural sawnwood from Malaysia and exports rubberwood sawnwood from its own plantations).
 Tropical sawnwood is used in a range of applications depending on the quality and species, and is used in domestic construction and re-manufactured in the region's furniture, moulding and joinery industries.
-While regional domestic consumption of wooden furniture and joinery has been growing, the downturn in the EU, US and Japanese markets negatively impacted demand during the peak of the crisis.
-However, the crisis intensified the trend towards increased trade within the region. - China's imports declined between 2004 and 2008, but bucked the trend in other importing countries by rebounding in 2009 and reaching a record high in 2010 as log export restrictions from tropical and temperate supplying countries (particularly Russia and Gabon) created a substantial log supply gap, demand for sawnwood in China's furniture and flooring industries rose, and imported tropical sawnwood became more price competitive than tropical sawnwood manufactured in China (see section 4.1). - Thailand's substantial tropical sawnwood imports are predominantly sourced from Malaysia, and Laos: Thailand's imports from Malaysia are mainly structural material which are consumed locally while imports from Laos are re-processed and exported as finished products and are therefore sensitive to demand trends in export markets.
+While regional domestic consumption of wooden furniture and joinery

+- has been growing, the downturn in the EU, US and Japanese markets negatively impacted demand during the peak of the crisis.
+However, the crisis intensified the trend towards increased trade within the region. - China's imports declined between 2004 and 2008, but bucked the trend in other importing countries by rebounding in 2009 and reaching a record high in 2010 as log export restrictions from tropical and temperate supplying countries (particularly Russia and Gabon) created a substantial log supply gap, demand for sawnwood in China's furniture and flooring industries rose, and imported tropical sawnwood became more price competitive than tropical sawnwood manufactured in China (see chapter 4). - Thailand's substantial tropical sawnwood imports are predominantly sourced from Malaysia, and Laos: Thailand's imports from Malaysia are mainly structural material which are consumed locally while imports from Laos are re-processed and exported as finished products and are therefore sensitive to demand trends in export markets.
 In 2010, unrelated to the global economic crisis, political unrest impacted the Thailand economy and construction sector and imports dropped.
-As discussed previously, a high incidence of illegal logging and poor governance in Laos implies that the trade is suspected to be higher than that officially recorded, with 'creaming' of higher value and large diameter logs suspected during the crisis period. - Malaysia has a notably diverse range of tropical sawnwood export markets, with market diversification being a key export strategy for sawnwood and other wood products before the onset of the demand crisis.
-In addition to China, Thailand and EU destinations, other important markets include Taiwan POC, Singapore, the Philippines, United Arab Emirates, Maldives, Yemen, and Sri Lanka.
-Of note has been the developing trade with the Middle East, which has no significant restrictions or barriers to wood product imports. - Thailand, however, has more restricted export market destinations, with nearly threequarters of Thailand's exports shipped to one market - China - and most of the remainder destined for Malaysia.
-Thailand's tropical sawnwood exports are predominantly of lower cost plantation grown rubberwood which was in high demand during the crisis period, and Thailand's exports followed the trend of its major market - China, increasing substantially in 2010.
+As discussed previously, a high incidence of illegal logging and poor governance in Laos implies that the trade is suspected to be higher than that officially recorded, with 'creaming' of higher value and large diameter logs suspected during the crisis period.